flickerfly/builder_flickerfly.github.io/content/hyper-modern_bash.md

 Bash has been around for a long time and for better-or-worse it has resulted in some perhaps awkwardly complex programs.
 The initial project was probably just "a quick script to glue together" something.
 It turned out to be so useful that it began to attract more bits and pieces like a black hole and now you must figure out how to manage this monstrosity that can no longer be accurately called a "script".
 What can you do to keep it under control?

 It turns out that many of the same opportunities afforded to proper development languages like linting and unit tests are at the finger tips of the humble system administrator accidentally become system and platform developer.
+Adding these to the general practice of "clean code" and we can start to recover the ability to manage the project.

 As you likely are not afforded the time to simply rewrite this whole thing in Python or some other language, these practices can be used to slowly clean up your script, give you more confidence in your changes and reduce the fear of making changes.
-Developers talk about "The Strangler Pattern".
+Developers talk about _"The Strangler Pattern"_.
 Basically, when you go in to make a change, keeping these ideas in mind and slowly making iterations moving towards better code will reduce your technical debt slowly, but surely over time and maybe even reduce alert fatique, stress, mental breakdown and divorce.
 We're all pulling for ya.

 ## Syntax Checking